Cameron Brinitzer is a USC-Berggruen Fellow at the Dornsife Center for Science, Technology, and Public Life at the University of Southern California

 Edward Morman: Retired as Grants Development Coordinator at The Community College of Baltimore County, Baltimore, MD

 of the History of Science, University of Wisconsin--Madison.
-She is currently president of the History of Science Society (until December 2013).
+She is past president of the History of Science Society.

 Lisa Mae Robinson: Michigan State University Libraries